-- Only photo entries will be accepted.
+Only photo entries will be accepted.

-- All fish must be measured with an official 2018 F4AC measuring stick.
+All fish must be measured with an official 2022 F4AC measuring stick.

-- Measuring stick must be labeled with an indicator – which will be emailed to each boat on Friday evening, Nov.
-2.
+Measuring stick must be labeled with an indicator – which will be emailed to each boat on Friday evening, November 4th.

-- The length of each fish will be determined by length measured from the tip of the snout to the tip of the tail (You may pinch the tail).
-Put the 2018 measuring stick on the deck of your boat.
+The length of each fish will be determined by length measured from the tip of the snout to the tip of the tail (you may pinch the tail).
+Put the 2022 measuring stick on the deck of your boat.
 Lay the fish on the measuring stick, or next to the stick if the fish size will cover the entire ruler.
 Put the snout on the zero mark (the end of the stick).
 It helps to jam the measuring stick against a vertical surface to ensure that the zero mark, and the snout of the fish are even.
 Fish will be measured to the nearest 1/8th of an inch.

 Participants enter the Tournament at their own risk and discretion.

-- Failure to comply with any rule or regulation of the tournament, or law, rule or regulation of Maryland State Fishing guide, may cause the disqualification of an angler or the anglers catch.
-If a registered angler is so disqualified, their boat will not be entitled to any prize, award or refund.
+Failure to comply with any rule or regulation of the tournament, or law, rule, or regulation of Maryland State Fishing guide, may cause the disqualification of an angler or the anglers catch.
+If a registered angler is so disqualified, their boat will not be entitled to any prize, award, or refund.